Drainyyyy/Drainyyyy/README.md

 ### Status
 You can check the status of each project on the respective GitHub page / the project page on my website (can be outdated / not added (oops)).
 If you want to know the status and it's not shown at any project page, just contact me.

+### Note
+---
+This account contains a lot of unfinished projects, which seem pretty messy (I really like to leave TODO notes all over my code).
+Most of these projects are no longer worked on (at least for now) and some are old.
+I know this account has not much pontential as something like a portfolio (especially because there are very few projects, which have good code quality).
+I will rework some projects in the future and also continue working on the active ones.